two fishing boats in the sea with beautiful views of the mountains

 The Seafood Trail

 Are you by the coast and craving some freshly caught seafood?
-The Seafood Trail is designed to show you where you can go and eat seasonal locally caught seafood from Gwynedd.
-Food is a wonderful way to experience a culture and to get a taste of the place!
+Seafood Trail Cymru is designed to show you where you can buy and eat seasonal, locally caught seafood across Gwynedd, Conwy and Anglesey.
+Food is a wonderful way to experience a culture — to slow down, explore, and truly get a taste of the place.

 Delicious Fish and Chips from Gwynedd